solidjs/solid/README.md

 ## Status

 This project is still a work in progress.
-Although I've been working on it for the past 2 years it's been evolved considerably.
+Although I've been working on it for the past 2 years it's been evolving considerably.
 I've decided to open source this at this point to share the concept.
 It took discovering the approaches used by Surplus.js to fill the missing pieces this library needed to prove out it's concept.
-And now I believe we can have performance and Proxies.
+And now I believe we can have performance and a simple clean API.
+The focus has been API, correctness, performance, compatibility, in that order so there is a lot of work to be done.

-I will be publishing some examples.
-And need to work more on Tests/Compatibility/Documenting the rest of the libary.
+Areas of Improvement:
+* Tests
+* Documentation
+* Compile time optimization
+* Run time optimization
+* Examples